 For better or worse, even as the growth in solar installations picks up speed beyond the 689,000 tons in 2018, disposing of retired solar arrays will remain a small part of a much larger waste problem.
 For example, e-waste like televisions, mobile phones, and computers, creates 6.3 million tons of waste a year in the US and is growing quickly .
 And, e-waste is just a tiny part of the 250 million tons of waste generated in the US every year .

-To put solar’s waste challenge in perspective, let’s look at the waste from coal, natural gas, and nuclear on an apples-to-apples basis.
-How much waste is created to generate a megawatt hour of electricity?
+To put solar’s waste challenge in perspective, let’s look at the construction waste from coal, natural gas, and nuclear plants on an apples-to-apples basis.
+When you divide the total construction materials by the number of megawatt hours produced over the plant’s lifetime, you see that solar panel waste is very similar to coal, natural gas, and nuclear.

 - Fracking waste water.
 Burning natural gas doesn’t produce any solid waste but getting it out of the ground does.
 It takes 7,600 cubic feet of natural gas to generate a megawatt hour of electricity .
 Using high pressure to extract that gas also brings up about 26 gallons of waste water, which weighs 220 pounds .